AdobeDocs/audience-manager-learn.en/help/setup-and-admin/data-sources/create-a-data-source-for-analytics-data.md

 ---
 title: Create a Data Source for Analytics Data
 description: In this video we walk through the steps, including tips and tricks, of creating a Data Source in AAM that you can use for data coming in live from an analytics solution, like Adobe Analytics.
 This should be done prior to creating traits for the analytics data.
+landing-page-description: Learn to create a Data Source for data coming in live from an analytics solution, like Adobe Analytics.
+Do this prior to creating traits for the analytics data.
 feature: data sources
 topics:
 audience: all